ShameerBashaShaik/GDG-IIITS-entry-project/README.md

 - **Decryption**: CyberChef (for AES and RSA) or custom Python scripts.
 - **Text Analysis**: `cat`, `grep`, or any text editor to inspect files like `wordlist.txt`.

+- Also use two shells, cause each time the python file is run the hashes are modified.
 ---
 ## Solution
 There is a solution.md file placed in the github repo for some reference.